chef/automate/components/docs-chef-io/content/automate/config_postgresql.md

 When running a standby server, you must set this parameter to the same or higher value than on the master server.
 Otherwise, queries will not be allowed on the standby server.

+**Note:** Modifications to the 'max_connections' require a reboot of the  leader, during which a new leader will be elected.
+The updated value for 'max_connections' will be reflected in the configuration only after the reboot, in accordance with [PostgresSQL documentation](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-MAX-CONNECTIONS).

 ### Pg Dump

 ```bash